Shaun Bradley

-Shaun Russell Ellis-Bradley (born April 8, 1997) is an American football linebacker for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Temple and was drafted by the Eagles in the sixth round of the 2020 NFL Draft.
+Shaun Russell Ellis-Bradley (born April 8, 1997) is an American professional football linebacker.
+He played college football for the Temple Owls and was selected by the Eagles in the sixth round of the 2020 NFL draft.

 Raised in Mount Holly, New Jersey, he played prep football, in addition to competing in basketball and track, as a student at Rancocas Valley Regional High School.

 College career

 While mulling offers from Delaware, Rhode Island and others, Bradley committed to Temple too late to be on scholarship, leading him to grayshirt the 2015 season, attending classes at Rowan College at Burlington County before being a part of Temple's 2016 signing class.

 Professional career

+Philadelphia Eagles

-Bradley was drafted by the Philadelphia Eagles in the sixth round with the 196th overall pick of the 2020 NFL Draft.
+Bradley was selected by the Philadelphia Eagles in the sixth round with the 196th overall pick of the 2020 NFL draft.
 On January 1, 2021, Bradley was placed on injured reserve.

 On December 25, 2021, Bradley was placed on the COVID list.
 He was activated on December 30.

-In 2022, the Eagles made Super Bowl LVII without Bradley.
-But the Eagles lost 38-35 to the Kansas City Chiefs.
+In 2022, the Eagles made Super Bowl LVII without Bradley, who had suffered a season–ending wrist injury.
+The Eagles lost 38–35 to the Kansas City Chiefs.

+On August 12, 2023, in the Eagles' preseason game against the Baltimore Ravens, Bradley suffered a torn Achilles tendon while handling punt–blocking duties.
+As a result, he was ruled out for the entirety of the 2023 season.